46 Comments

-Back when I was studying STEM subjects for my A-Levels, this mindset of not accepting anything until I've understood it was really rewarding.
+When I was studying STEM subjects for my A-Levels, not accepting anything until I'd understood it was really rewarding.
+I was forced to constantly go back to first principles, and so on.

 Expand full comment